shoushou2001/favorites-web/doc/readme.txt

-This is a change from develop branch2
+This is a change from develop branch